mkumar73/beckernick.github.io/_posts/2016-08-17-law-clustering.markdown

 print_nearest_neighbors(tfs[bill_id], clean_bills_dictionary, model_tf_idf, k=5)
 ```

-    Query Law: H.R.1953 - San Francisco Old Mint Commemorative Coin Act
+    Query Law: H.R.539 - Caribbean National Forest Act of 2005

-    1: H.R.3373 - To require the Secretary of the Treasury to mint coins in conjunction with the minting of coins by the Republic of Iceland in commemoration of the millennium of the discovery of the New World by Lief Ericson.
+    1: S.4001 - New England Wilderness Act of 2006

-    2: H.R.3229 - National Infantry Museum and Soldier Center Commemorative Coin Act
+    2: H.R.4750 - Big Sur Wilderness and Conservation Act of 2002

-    3: H.R.2768 - John Marshall Commemorative Coin Act
+    3: H.R.233 - Northern California Coastal Wild Heritage Wilderness Act

-    4: H.R.634 - American Veterans Disabled for Life Commemorative Coin Act
+    4: S.503 - Spanish Peaks Wilderness Act of 2000

-    5: H.R.5714 - United States Army Commemorative Coin Act of 2008
+    5: H.R.15 - Otay Mountain Wilderness Act of 1999

-## Final Thoughts
 Pretty good!
 Remember, we didn't use the title of the laws in the corpus.
+So these rankings are just based on the textual similarity.

+## What's Next?